A Planning Guide For Neighborhood Watch

 Neighborhood Watch is not a vigilante organization!
 It promotes awareness techniques and reporting crime not physical confrontation of criminals.

-Step two is to begin planning your first neighborhood meeting.
-Call Crime Prevention Unit at your local precinct (see numbers listed below) and schedule a date when a Crime Prevention Officer can come to speak to your group about the Neighborhood Watch concept (615-862-7145).
+Step 2: Begin planning your first neighborhood meeting.
+Call Crime Prevention Unit at your local precinct (numbers listed below) and schedule a date when a Crime Prevention Officer can come to speak to your group about the Neighborhood Watch concept.
 After setting the date, select and secure a location, close to your area, to hold the meeting.
 Local churches and schools are usually very cooperative.
 Advertising the meeting is very important!
 Be creative with handouts and personal or phone contact s.
 Let everyone know when and where the meeting will be held.

 The first meeting is basically a social event and an information sharing time.
 The police officer, who will be speaking to your group, will tell you about Nashville, your police department and how Neighborhood Watch can help your community.
 The primary goal of the first meeting is to gauge the expected participation in the project and to create an understanding for the need for Neighborhood Watch.